 Not all DIY projects pose as high of a risk factor as the ones we’ve included above.
 In fact many of them you can safely do yourself safely and more affordably, like painting, flooring, and kitchen and bathroom upgrades.
 If you have all the willpower but not all of the knowledge, visit one of the local hardware stores to see if they’ll be offering a workshop on the subject soon.
 If not, you can also check out their website, as they’ll usually include great how-to guides.

-If you need help with tree removal, structural changes, electrical wiring, or gas line repair, and are looking for a trusted local company, feel free to and we’ll let you know who we recommend for the job.
+If you need help with tree removal, structural changes, electrical wiring, or gas line repair, and are looking for a trusted local company, feel free to get in touch with us and we’ll let you know who we recommend for the job.